rit-sse/ssedap/README.md

 {
   "success": (true|false),
   "user": "your_ldap_user123",
+  "userInfo": {
+    "somekey": "somevalue",
+    ...
+  },
+  "error": "some text"
+}

+"error" will only be present when success == false.
-  "error": "some text"                      # will only be present in the event of an error (when success==false) }
+"userInfo" will only be present when success == true.
 ```

 ## Requesting information about a user